censusreporter/census-places-json/README.md

 ### make_json.py ###

 After running `get_lookup_table_files.py`, you will probably want to generate JSON from the extracted data.
+An optional `-s` argument will limit the export to a single state, and an optional `-g` argument will limit the export to a single geographic type.

     >> python make_json.py
     >> python make_json.py -s WA